ulyssesv/bflask/README.md

 ### Database

 Since we're talking about using coordinates, one clear choice is PostgreSQL.
-It could be extendend to use the GIS addons (I'm not using), or even to PostGIS without going too far.
+It could be extended to use the GIS addons (I'm not using), or even to PostGIS without going too far.
 Another option would be Redis with its Geo API (GEOADD, GEOSET).
-Persistance is not a big issue since the data isn't sensitive (it should be reloaded any time).
+Persistence is not a big issue since the data isn't sensitive (it should be reloaded any time).

 ### Application Structure